mahirk/Interactive-Lab-Hub/Lab 4/README.md

 **What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?**

 1. How do we display the sensor so that it is hidden, but it does not affect the distance measurement.
 This would need to be prototyped using various materials like glass and plastic.
 2. For the security motion sensor, understanding how sensitive it is will depend on the angle, and ensuring its placed correct is important
 3. For the Carpenters Assistant, how do we tell the user which side the sensor is on, while masking it?
 Would need to prototype the device to place the sensor, on the sides while leaving space for the screen.
 4. The walking assistance for the blind will require a manner show haptic feedback to the user, and allow the user to input their destination.

 **Pick one of these designs to prototype.**

-I decided to choose the walking assistance for the blind.
+I decided to choose the Car Parking assistant.

 ### Part D
 ### Physical considerations for displaying information and housing parts